maphew/zadam-trilium-wiki/Text-notes.md

 Trilium uses awesome [CKEditor 5](https://ckeditor.com/ckeditor-5/) as its editing component.

 ## Formatting

 Trilium text note interface doesn't show any toolbars or formatting options by default, these needs to be brought up by:

-1) selecting text will bring up inline toolbar:
+1) selecting text will bring up an inline toolbar:

 ![](images/text-notes-formatting-inline.png)